Lemoncode/CSS_Samples/01 Isolated demos/02 positioning/01 fixed/README.md

 }
 ```

 #### If we remove the 150px on top, what happens, is that the blue box it's over the green box, so we can't see the green box.
-But when we move the blue box, the green box appears agian.
+But when we move the blue box, the green box appears again.

 ### 5. Apply two contradictory movements.